prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 - `usersync/usersyncers/{bidder}.go`: A [Usersyncer](https://github.com/prebid/prebid-server/blob/master/usersync/usersync.go) which returns cookie sync info for your bidder.
 - `usersync/usersyncers/{bidder}_test.go`: Unit tests for your Usersyncer
 - `static/bidder-params/{bidder}.json`: A [draft-4 json-schema](https://spacetelescope.github.io/understanding-json-schema/) which [validates your Bidder's params](https://www.jsonschemavalidator.net/).
-- `static/bidder-info/{bidder}.yaml`: contains metadata (e.g. contact email, platform & media type support) about the adapter
+- `static/bidder-info/{bidder}.yaml`: contains metadata (e.g. contact email, platform & media type support) about the adapter.
+Note that email cannot be a single individual – we need robust maintainer contact info read by multiple people like "support@example.com".

 Bidder implementations may assume that any params have already been validated against the defined json-schema.